WalletScrutiny/WalletScrutinyCom/_hardware/keepstick.32.md

 ## Analysis

-The device is basically an Electrum bitcoin wallet hosted on a custom Ubuntu 18.04 OS, which is run 'live' through a USB drive.
-The USB drive has to be plugged in to a desktop computer or laptop with a compatible USB port.
+The device is basically a Live Pendrive Linux (Ubuntu 18.04) with pre-installed Electrum Bitcoin Wallet.
+In other words, it's a standard USB pendrive with custom, bootable software.

 **Activation**